gmaccario/instagram-basic-display-api-php-integration/README.md

 17. You are able to test your application now.
 When you're ready, swith the App Mode to *Live*.

 Note: in order to complete step #17, in your *Facebook for Developers app page* you must enter a valid *Privacy Policy URL* for the Facebook app, the app's icon, the App Purpose use and the category.

+## Troubleshooting
+1. "Invalid platform app" error using Instagram Basic Display API: you are using the Facebook App ID and App Secret instead of the Instagram App ID & App Secret.
+You must go to the "Instagram Basic Display" section on the Facebook developers site then scroll down until you find the Instagram App ID & Secret.
+2. "Invalid redirect_uri": in your Facebook Developer Console, under Instagram Basic Display , you just enter the Valid OAuth Redirect URIs.